ctools/ctools/doc/source/users/tutorials/hess_dr1/fitting.rst

 The script will produce the FITS file ``resspec.fits`` that contains the spectral residuals for each of the model components.
-To display the residuals you can use the ``show_residuals.py`` script in the example folder.
+To display the residuals you can use the ``show_residuals.py`` script in the example folder as follows:
-Apparently there as still significant spectral residuals that cannot be explained by the model, yet overall, the model provides a reasonable first order approximation of the data.

 .. code-block:: bash

    $CTOOLS/share/examples/python/show_residuals.py resspec.fits

+The figure below shows the resulting residual spectrum.
+Although the model provides a reasonable first order approximation of the spectral distribution of the data, there are still significant spectral residuals that cannot be explained by the model.

 .. figure:: fitting_resspec.png
    :width: 600px
    :align: center

-   *Residual spectrum*
+   *Residual counts spectrum after model fitting*

 Finally you should also inspect the spatial residuals.
 You do this using the :ref:`csresmap` script as follows: